News

 Signum Ops has acquired the archives of David O. True, specifically the material he collected reference treasure, and pirate lore.
 True was a founder of the South Florida Historical Association with an avid interest in all things 'pirate'.
 He left behind his unpublished manuscript 'The Register of American Pirates' that will finally go to press under the Signum Ops imprint sometime in the next 24 months.
 This is a monumental undertaking as every page of paste-up notes, correspondence, map work, photos, and other various printed material is being carefully scanned, indexed, and stored as digital copy.
 While some of the material can be rendered with optical character recognition, the bulk is in True's written hand, requiring transcription.
 At this point, circa December of 2024, more than 1400 pages have been processed, marking about half of the total acquired.
 There are many original signatures in the collection, along with True's own hand-drawn maps.
 His range of interest was primarily the Caribbean, however, he had serious interest in treasure throughout the U.S. with emphasis on Florida.

-"Old Treasure New Blood" is now available at Amazon!
+"Off The Deep End" is now available at Amazon!